daniel-araujo/vue-data-object-path/README.md

 If the property does not exist it will be created and it will be reactive.

-Intermediate paths that lead to no objects will automatically be created.
+Intermediate objects and arrays will automatically be created.

 ```js
 {